yonasBSD/Rocket/docs/guide/06-responses.md

 The [`Template`] API documentation contains more information about templates, including how to customize a template engine to add custom helpers and filters.
-The [templating example](@git/master/examples/templating) uses both Tera and Handlebars templating to implement the same application.
+The [templating example](@git/master/examples/templating) uses Tera, Handlebars and MiniJinja templating to implement the same application.

 [configurable]: ../configuration/